Health is an attribute of individuals, communities, and societies and is a fundamental resource for daily living.

-UBC Health is an institutional consortium designed to enable more systematic collaboration across health programs at the University.
+UBC Health enables more systematic collaboration across health programs at the University.
 UBC has a wide range of world-renowned health programs that span across faculties, campuses and the province.
 As such, UBC is uniquely placed to play a leading role in British Columbia and Canada in the transition to a health care system that is patient-centered, community-based, and team-oriented and evidence-based.

 Specifically, UBC Health will work to enhance collaboration and integration in research and education across faculties and schools, with particular focus on large-scale grants and academic program development, including inter-professional education; enable a shared approach to addressing overlapping issues (e.g., faculty recruitment, research gaps, program delivery costs, clinical placement capacity, data systems); and to help build capacity to coordinate and manage external relations with appropriate governmental ministries, provincial health authorities, and collaborative frameworks such as the developing Academic Health Sciences Network.